cabal-club/cable-core.js/INDEXES.md

 <hash> -> <blob>
 ```

-2) Persist the post/delete cablegram by saving the binary payload in:
+2) Persist the post/delete by saving the binary payload in:

 ```
 <hash> -> <blob>
 ```

-3) Persist the hash of the post/delete cablegram in the posts view:
+3) Persist the hash of the post/delete in the posts view:

 ```
 !chat!text!<channel>!<ts> -> <hash>